 - Reflective Roof - Replacement of the roof with a tan energy efficient reflective roof.
 Since the Central Library is one of the shorter buildings in the heart of downtown, library staff were sensitive to their neighbors and opted to install a beige colored roof, instead of a white roof, which have a higher albedo and would have caused more glare for occupants at neighboring hotels and office buildings.
 The roof was originally covered in black river rock, but because the rocks were not smooth and had sharp edges, they were prone to puncturing the membrane of the roof.
 The rocks also made it extremely difficult to find leaks.
 80,000 lbs of black river rock were removed and a new reflective TPO roof was installed in its place (estimated savings of 33,000 kWh annually).

-Since 2009, the City of Los Angeles has launched more than 100 energy efficiency projects, encompassing one million square feet and representing an
+From 2009-2015, the City of Los Angeles launched more than 100 energy efficiency projects, encompassing one million square feet and representing an

 control of temperature and humidity throughout the interior spaces, which protects the library’s book collection from mold and improves the overall